-Let’s face it.
-We’d all rather stay in our comfort zone.
-Expats are no different in that regard.
-Picking up our bags and starting a new life somewhere else is of course bold.
-But it does not necessarily mean that we’re ready to let go of everything we know and instantly become a new version of ourselves.
+Although moving to a foreign country to start a new life is bold, it does not necessarily mean that we’re ready to let go of everything we know and instantly become a new version of ourselves.
 That’s where culture shock comes into the picture.

-It’s normal that adapting to a new culture can bring up feelings of resistance and frustration, and increasingly more so as time goes on and we learn more and more about our new country of residence.
+It’s normal that adapting to a new culture can bring up resistance and frustration, and increasingly more so as time goes on and we learn more about our new country of residence.

-If you find yourself making comparisons a lot, read on to learn why making comparisons can actually help you deal with culture shock better.
+If you find yourself making comparisons a lot, continue reading to learn why making comparisons can actually help you deal with culture shock better.

 But first, let’s talk about why we make comparisons at all.